fujitsu/ism-ansible/Readme.md

 <a name="note-11">[Note11]
 Since the time-out time of 10800(second)(For = three hours), which sufficient for waiting for the task to complete, is specified in the default setting, it is not normally required to be changed.

+[About the software support in this project]
+The software is not supported.

 License
 -------